mnek1t/Sport-Store_ASP_NET_CORE/step-4.md

     }
 }
 ```
+When an unauthenticated user sends a request that requires authorization, the user is redirected to the `/Account/Login` URL, which the application can use to prompt the user for their credentials.

 - To provide the `Login` method with a view to render, created the `Views/Account` folder and added a `Login.cshtml` Razor View  with the contents shown below

 ```